-Primeau Forensics, a video enhancement company offers video enhancement services to litigators and law enforcement agencies.
+Primeau Forensics offers video enhancement services to litigators and law enforcement agencies.
 We perform a preliminary analysis to ensure our clients’ expectations are met.
-Once we are confident we can perform forensic video enhancement services effectively, we enter a full investigation to create demonstrative video exhibits.
-Our enhanced video exhibits clarify the events so that the Trier of Fact can see the events as they occurred better.
+Once we are confident we can perform enhancement services effectively, we enter a full investigation to create demonstrative video exhibits.
+Our enhanced video exhibits clarify the events so that the trier of fact can see the events as they occurred better.
 We can also apply demonstrative identification to the video exhibits which includes motion based highlighting or circling, as well as speed reduction.

 WHAT IS VIDEO ENHANCEMENT?

 Forensic video enhancement is the process of clarifying a video recording using non-destructive techniques in order to preserve the integrity of the pixel quality.
 We enhance events as they occurred so that the trier of fact can see more clearly.
 The success of the forensic video enhancement hinges on application of enhancement techniques and overall quality of the original video recording (frame rate, video resolution, bit rate).
 For example, we may enhance a license plate pulled from a video recording.

 We also offer image enhancement services to our clients.
 Image enhancement, or image clarification, is any process intended to improve the visual appearance of an image (“6.1 ASTM E2825-19 Standard Guide for Forensic Digital Image Processing“).
 Images enhanced or clarified for courtroom use assist the trier of fact in making determinations about the subjects, objects or events contained within them.
 Images extracted from video recordings are also enhanced for courtroom use.

 When we enhance images, we use the same methodology that we apply to video enhancement investigations.
 The goal of image enhancement is to clarify the image using non destructive techniques.
 This is important to preserve pixel quality and ultimately improve the clarity of the digital image.